chrswndrs/me/blackbook/editor/vim/README.md

 # Vim Commands

+## Tips

+- Did you know that Vim can increment hex, binary, and octal numbers with `ctrl-x` and `ctrl-a`?
+In fact, it can even increment letters.

+## Bindings
 * ':r `which vic`' - reads to content from the vic bash script into the current buffer
 * `!!` - puts you in ':.!', you write ':.!bash' to send the current line to bash and replace that line w/ the output
 * `dap` - delete around paragraph, to make the whole paragraph pastable.